jk464/mendeley-remover/README.md

 References in word doc broken cause MRM is rubbish?
 This allows you to replace those references with plaintext ones (assuming you've already made).

-Install requirements with `python pip install -r requirments.txt`
+Install requirements with `python pip install python-docx`

 Then run `python mrm_remover.py <DOCX>`